Save the Children apologizes after former CEO accused of inappropriate texting

 On both occasions, the investigation led to "unreserved" apology from the chief executive and "the matters were closed," the statement said.

-The Save the Children allegations follow outage over revelations that staff from British-based charity Oxfam abused their position of trust to engage in sexual acts with the people they were supposed to be helping.
+The Save the Children allegations follow outrage over revelations that staff from British-based charity Oxfam abused their position of trust to engage in sexual acts with the people they were supposed to be helping.

 According to the BBC, which first reported the claims, Forsyth allegedly sent inappropriate text messages to young female staff about what they were wearing and how he felt about them.